 There’s a lot more to like as well.
 You get an excellent 1080p touch display and a built-in stylus for easy artwork and note-taking.
 The 11th-Gen processors deliver satisfactory performance and all-day battery life.
 The audio quality, screen, and convertible form factor all add up to an unbeatable machine for multimedia entertainment.

-The Blade Pro 17 is a super powerful gaming laptop for a high price.
-It pairs Intel’s 11th-Gen Core processors (a Core i7 or a Core i9) with Nvidia’s RTX 3000 series and a display with up to a 360Hz refresh rate.
-It’s quite portable for such a powerful gaming laptop, at just 0.8 inches thick.
+For its size and power, the Razer Blade 17 is a surprisingly cool and quiet gaming rig.
+It pairs Intel’s 12th-Gen Core processors with Nvidia’s RTX 3000 series.
+Our model had a QHD 240Hz display.
+It’s quite portable for such a powerful gaming laptop, at just 0.78 inches thick.
 And it only requires one charging brick, so you can carry it around in a backpack or briefcase without compromising on power.

 There are other things to like, too.
-It has a customizable per-key RGB keyboard, which adds a touch of color to the Pro’s design without it being too obnoxious for the office.
-You can also elect for a 165Hz QHD configuration, if you prefer to game at a higher resolution.
+It has an RGB keyboard, which adds a touch of color to the Pro’s design without it being too obnoxious for the office.
+Even outside of the gaming laptop sphere, we think it includes one of the best keyboard and trackpack combos you can find on the market.
 While the Blade Pro 17 isn’t cheap, it’s the laptop to buy if you want the best of the best.